Neha Kakkar: Plagiarism allegations

-Neha Kakkar and her brother Tony Kakkar have been accused of plagiarizing lyrics, visuals, and harmony from several Indian classics on multiple occasions.
+Neha Kakkar and her brother Tony Kakkar have been accused of plagiarising lyrics, visuals, and harmony from several Indian classics on multiple occasions.
 Several Indian classics and pop songs like Kavita Krishnamurti's "Tu Cheez Badi Hai Mast Mast" and "Tip Tip Barsa Paani", Himesh Reshammiya's "Aashiq Banaya Aapne", Falguni Pathak's "Yaad Piya Ki Aane Lagi", Lata Mangeshkar's "Kaanta Laga", Alka Yagnik's "Chamma Chamma", Poornima's part of "Chalti Hai Kya 9 Se 12", Payal Dev's "Sawan Me Lag Gayi Aag", and several others.

-Most recently she plagiarized a full theme and harmony of Indian classic singer Falguni Pathak's "Maine Payal Hai Chhankai"(1999) and remade an version named "O Sajna".
-Even after several appeals and requests from the original playback singers and fans to stop remaking original cult classics, Kakkar does not seem to honor their requests and instead claims that nothing can stop her as she has now gained fame and success in recent post.
+Most recently she plagiarised a full theme and harmony of Indian classic singer Falguni Pathak's "Maine Payal Hai Chhankai"(1999) and remade a version named "O Sajna".
+Kakkar has addressed these allegations online, claiming "People were unhappy seeing her happy and successful".

-Artistry
+Artistry and image

-Voice

-Her voice has been described several times in the media as "distinct", "unique", "chirpy", "seductive" and "partially nasal".
-She did not take any formal vocal training.
+Her voice has been described several times in the media as "distinct", "chirpy", "seductive" and "partially nasal".

-Influence

 Kakkar admits that she has always looked up to her elder sister Sonu, as her singing inspiration and she "guides me on how to sing particular songs".
 She named her brother Tony as a constant pillar of strength.

-Public image

-Kakkar is very active on social media platforms including Instagram, Twitter, Facebook and YouTube page, where she interacts with her fans and regularly posts updates about her life.
-She is one of the most-followed Indian artistes on Instagram.
+Kakkar is very active on social media platforms including Instagram, Twitter, Facebook and YouTube page.
 In October 2019, she received the Instagram trophy, celebrating the first Indian musician and the fifth Indian to reach the milestone.

 In 2017, Kakkar was included in the list of 35 boldest entrepreneurs of India who are changing the game in various industries.
 The same year she appeared in the Forbes Celebrity 100, a list based on income and popularity of India's celebrities.
 She was listed at the sixty-fourth spot in 2017 and twenty-ninth spot in 2019.
 In 2019, Kakkar was listed on position second among the most-viewed female artists on YouTube with 4.2 billion views worldwide.

 In December 2020, she appeared in the list of Asia's 100 Digital Stars by Forbes.

-In December 2020, Neha launched an exclusive Masterclass for the aspiring singers with FrontRow.
+That same month, she launched an exclusive Masterclass for the aspiring singers with FrontRow.